-Donald Trump posts video clip of him 'beating' CNN in wrestling - BBC News
+Donald Trump posts video 'beating' CNN

 One panellist on ABC's morning show, Ana Navarro - a Republican Trump critic and CNN contributor - said "it is an incitement to violence.
 He is going to get somebody killed in the media."

-But Homeland Security Adviser Thomas Bossert, who had appeared earlier on the network, said: "No-one would perceive that as a threat."
+But Homeland Security Adviser Thomas Bossert, who had appeared earlier on the same ABC programme, said: "No-one would perceive that as a threat."

 The clip was submitted to a Donald Trump forum on the social media site Reddit four days ago, where it became one of the most popular posts.